Renewable Energy – Associate of Applied Science

 How much does it cost?

-Our cost per credit is $250, and we anticipate most learners being eligible to received Financial Aid (federal & state), which can reduce out-of-pocket costs significantly.
-Learn more about Paying for College.
+Our cost per credit is $250, we have no additional fees!
+Even at this price, most learners are eligible for Financial Aid (federal & state), which can reduce out-of-pocket costs significantly.

 How do I find out if I’m eligible for Financial Aid?

 The process is simple, complete the FAFSA and make sure to include the Technical Institute for Environmental Professions at Unity College school code 006858.
-If you have questions about financial aid, paying for college, or the process, our staff is ready and eager to help.
+If you have questions about financial aid, paying for college, or the process, our career coaches are ready and eager to help.

 When do classes start?